ackdash/pystreamout/CONTRIBUTING.rst

    Now you can make your changes locally.

-5. When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox::
+5. When you're done making changes, check that your changes pass pylint and the tests, including testing other Python versions with tox::

+    $ pip install -r requirements_dev.txt   # install the dev dependencies into the virtualenv
-    $ flake8 pystreamout tests
+    $ pylint pystreamout tests
-    $ python setup.py test or pytest
+    $ pytest --cov=pystreamout tests/ -s -p no:warnings
     $ tox

-   To get flake8 and tox, just pip install them into your virtualenv.

 6. Commit your changes and push your branch to GitHub::